chancandan/portfolio-project-4-Footie365/README.md

 - As a Site User I can Log Out meaning someone else log in on my computer, change accounts or leave myself signed out on public devices
 - As a Site User I can view the Home page when logged in so that I can view recent match reports
 - As a Site User I can navigate betweens the different pages of blog reports
+- As a Site User I can can create comments on various blog reports
+- As a Site User I can like and unlike blog reports

 - As a Site Administrator I can view administrator features so that I can add, edit and remove match reportson  the site
 - As a Site Administrator I can view the blog CRUD forms so that I can create, add, edit and remove reports from the site